Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Summary

 \section{Summary}

-We propose a novel self-supervised framework to learn audio-visual representations by considering intra-modal, as well as, synchronous and \textit{asynchronous} cross-modal relationships.
+We propose a novel self-supervised framework to learn audio-visual representations by exploiting intra-modal, as well as, synchronous and \textit{asynchronous} cross-modal relationships.
 We conduct a thorough study investigating the major concepts of our framework.
-Our findings show that properly composed strong augmentations and relaxation of cross-modal temporal synchronicity is beneficial for learning effective audio-visual representations.
-These representations can then be used for a variety of downstream tasks including action recognition, sound classification, and retrieval.
+Our findings show that relaxation of cross-modal temporal synchronicity is beneficial for learning effective audio-visual representations.
+These representations can then be used for a variety of downstream tasks including action recognition, sound classification, and action retrieval.

-\textbf{Limitations.} The notion of asynchronous cross-modal optimization has not been explored beyond audio-visual modalities.
-For example, our model can be expanded to consider more than $2$ modalities (e.g., audio, visual, and text), which we are yet to study.
-Additionally, we notice a considerable performance gap between full-supervision and self-supervision when both methods are pretrained with the same large-scale dataset (Kinetics-400 or AudioSet), showing room for further improvement.

-\textbf{Broader Impact.} Better self-supervised audio-visual learning can be used for detection of harmful content on the Internet.
-Additionally, such methods can be used to develop better multimedia systems and tools.
-Lastly, the notion that relaxed cross-modal temporal synchronicity is useful, can challenge our existing/standard approaches in learning multi-modal representations and result in new directions of inquiry.
-The authors don't foresee any major negative impacts.